 The LCAP was influenced by educational partners in the following ways: 1.
-School Climate Survey: Based on the results of the survey from all educational partners on the school climate survey Goal 2 Action 2 and 3 were written into the LCAP to increase the social emotional wellbeing, decrease student behavior challenges, and improve overall school climate.
-2. LCAP Feedback Survey: Base on
+School Climate Survey: Based on the results of the survey from all educational partners on the school climate survey Goal 2 Action 2 and 3 were written into the LCAP to increase the social emotional wellbeing, decrease

-Goal # Description Type of Goal IC-Oal T Developmentally Appropriate Education: All students will be provided access to a comprehensive public Waldorf-inspired curriculum that is rigorous, relevant, and engaging.
+Goal # Description Type of Goal Goal 1 Developmentally Appropriate Education: All students will be provided access to a comprehensive public Waldorf-inspired curriculum that is rigorous, relevant, and engaging.
 Broad

-In an effort to align with the LEA"s continuous improvement work the LEA in conjunction with educational partners in response to state and local Dashboard data areas, and are reflective of the shared interests across educational partner groups.
-The goal, metrics, and actions have been strategically groups together based on careful analysis of quantitative and qualitative data to identify underlying causes contributing to the Dashboard results.
+In an effort to align with the LEA's continuous improvement work the LEA in conjunction with educational partners in response to state and local Dashboard data areas, and are reflective of the shared interests across educational partner groups.
+The goal, metrics, and actions have been strategically grouped together based on careful analysis of quantitative and qualitative data to identify underlying causes contributing to the Dashboard results.
 Analysis of data consisted of careful review of state and local data, educational partner voice, and research with a focus on increasing student outcomes, experiences, and access to opportunities.
 Performance will be measured using the multiple metrics under the Measuring and Reporting Results section of the goal.
 To achieve each goal, actions and expenditures will be implemented and updated on an annual basis and will reflect educational partner input and state and local data.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 Assigned Teachers 85.2% of teachers are clear out of the 14.7 FTE teachers.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 Appropriatel y Assigned Teachers (Percentage of "Clear" FTE as measured 82.3% of teachers are clear out of the 13.68 FTE teachers.
 85% of teachers or higher will be clear out of the FTE teachers.